At Meridian Angel Primary School we uphold and teach pupils about the British Values which are defined as:

 At Meridian Angel, these values are reinforced regularly and in the following ways:

-- Pupils have the opportunity to have their voices heard through our Junior Leadership Team where members are elected annually.
+- Pupils have the opportunity to have their voices heard through the school council where members are elected annually.

-- Pupils fill in termly questionnaires where they can voice their opinions and views
+- Pupils fill in regular questionnaires where they can voice their opinions and views

-- We have Year 6 monitors who are responsible for different aspects of school life such as Collective Worship monitors, Playground Leaders and House Captains.
+- We have Year 6 ambassadors who are responsible for different aspects of school life such as Collective Worship monitors, Playground Leaders and welcoming visitors.

 The Rule of Law: